rgilks/cepheus-onl/README.md

 ## Deployment

-This project is configured for deployment on [Cloudflare Pages](https://pages.cloudflare.com/).
-Simply connect your Git repository to a new Cloudflare Pages project and configure the necessary environment variables for Discord OAuth.
+This project is deployed to Cloudflare Workers via a GitHub Actions workflow defined in `.github/workflows/deploy.yml`.

+On every push to the `main` branch, the following steps are executed:

+1. Dependencies are installed.
+2. The Next.js application is built and adapted for Cloudflare using `@opennextjs/cloudflare`.
+3. The application is deployed to Cloudflare Workers using the `wrangler` CLI.

+All configuration for the deployment, including D1 and R2 bindings, is managed in the `wrangler.jsonc` file.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.